cisarik/mychatgpt/AP.md

 - Comments/docstrings in Slovak; report in English
 - Determinism; no network in tests; skip UI/Qt tests on CI
 - No new dependencies without explicit permission
-- Do not run git commands; do not write secrets
+- Do not write secrets
 ```

 **Rationale**